JasonFritsche/frontend-homework/README.md

 ## Requirements
 - Use any new front end framework to complete this task.
 Anuglar, vue, react, whatever you are most comfortable with.
 - Include unit tests
+- To complete your homework, please fork this repo and commit your work to your fork.
+When you are ready for us to look at it, give us access to your fork so we can review and run it.
 - Create a README.md with instructions on how to run the app and tests.